 We are optimistic that this paper is a step towards re-interpreting the work of Etingof and Kazhdan [EK] on quantization of Lie bialgebras as a construction of a well-behaved universal finite type invariant of virtual knots [Ka] or of a similar class of virtually knotted objects.
-However, w-knotted objects are quite interesting in thir own right, both topologically and algebraically: they are related to combinatorial group theory, to groups of movies of flying rings in \mathbb{R}^3 , and more generally, to certain classes of knotted surfaces in \mathbb{R}^4 .
+However, w-knotted objects are quite interesting in their own right, both topologically and algebraically: they are related to combinatorial group theory, to groups of movies of flying rings in \mathbb{R}^3 , and more generally, to certain classes of knotted surfaces in \mathbb{R}^4 .
 The references include [BH, FRR, Gol, Mc, Sa].

-1.2.
-Structure and plans.
-In [BND3] we studied the universal finite type invariants of wbraids and w-knots, the latter of which turns out to be essentially the Alexander polynomial.
-A more throrough introduction about our hopes and dreams and the u-v-w big picture can also be found in [BND3].
-In [BND4] we are going to provide a topological interpretation and independent topological proof for Alekseev, Enriquez and Torossian's explicit solutions for the KV conjecture in terms of associators [AET].
+In [WKO1] we studied the universal finite type invariants of w-braids and w-knots, the latter of which turns out to be essentially the Alexander polynomial.
+A more thorough introduction about our "hopes and dreams" and the u-v-w big picture can also be found in [WKO1].